haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 ### Access to Python
 As of this writing, Python is one of the most widely used and fastest growing languages for data-science work.
 It is also free for individual researchers and students.
-We will use Python ($\geq$ 3.6) and associated scientific packages, namely NumPy, SciPy, matplotlib, pandas, and scikit-learn in this course.
+We will use Python >= 3.6 and associated scientific packages, namely NumPy, SciPy, matplotlib, pandas, and scikit-learn in this course.
 It is the responsibility of each student working with Python to find a reliable computing environment in which to do the work for this course.
 This